Chè Bánh Lọt Recipe

 Besides the ingredients in today’s recipe, there are also other additions that you can put in the mix to level up your cendol dessert.
 Let’s take a look at some notable choices.

-• Agar Agar: Transform the texture using this vegetarian-friendly, plant-based gelatin substitute, creating artistic, fruit-filled layers or fun shapes for added visual appeal.
+• Agar agar: Transform the texture using this vegetarian-friendly, plant-based gelatin substitute, creating artistic, fruit-filled layers or fun shapes for added visual appeal.

-• Grass Jelly: Experience a fun twist with this cooling, gelatinous ingredient, offering a delicate herbal taste and unique consistency alongside cendol noodles.
+• Grass jelly: Experience a fun twist with this cooling, gelatinous ingredient, offering a delicate herbal taste and unique consistency alongside cendol noodles.

-• Yellow Mung Beans: Integrate these staple Vietnamese ingredients for a velvety texture, gentle earthy flavor, and added nutritional benefits.
+• Yellow mung beans: Integrate these staple Vietnamese ingredients for a velvety texture, gentle earthy flavor, and added nutritional benefits.

-How To Store Properly
+How to Store Chè Bánh Lọt Properly

 I recommend storing this dessert in a fridge for no longer than 3 days.
 Keep in mind that the cendol will gradually become less chewy.